Solar sail: Diffractive

+Solar photon thruster

+The coupling of direction and thrust seen in a reflective solar sail has also been proposed to be addressed with a solar photon thruster.
+This also uses a reflective membrane, but unlike a conventional solar sail, the membrane directs the incoming radiation onto a small collimating mirror.
+The collimating mirror directs this radiation onto a reflecting mirror, the orientation of which affects the direction of the outgoing beam of radiation and hence the direction of the thrust.
+Thus, the thrust direction is controlled not by turning the whole reflector, but by turning a small mirror on which this radiation has been focused.
+Whilst this does not fully remove the coupling of the magnitude and direction of the thrust, it means that thrust is proportional to the cosine, rather than the cosine squared of its direction, an alteration which increases the magnitude of the thrust available at all angles.

 Alternatives

 Electric solar wind

 Pekka Janhunen from FMI has proposed a type of solar sail called the electric solar wind sail.
 Mechanically it has little in common with the traditional solar sail design.
 The sails are replaced with straightened conducting tethers (wires) placed radially around the host ship.
 The wires are electrically charged to create an electric field around the wires.
 The electric field extends a few tens of metres into the plasma of the surrounding solar wind.
-The solar electrons are reflected by the electric field (like the photons on a traditional solar sail).
+The solar protons are reflected by the electric field (like the photons on a traditional solar sail).
 The radius of the sail is from the electric field rather than the actual wire itself, making the sail lighter.
 The craft can also be steered by regulating the electric charge of the wires.
 A practical electric sail would have 50–100 straightened wires with a length of about 20 km each.

 Electric solar wind sails can adjust their electrostatic fields and sail attitudes.